 The Cider Institute is a non-profit organization...

-The creation of the institute was born out of the rapid growth within the cider industry and the recognition of how little education opportunities exist to train new cidermakers.
-What has started as a casual discussion amongst colleagues has morphed into a more organized effort to drive forward cider education and research.Learn more
+The creation of the Cider Institute was born out of the rapid growth within the cider industry and the recognition of how little education opportunities exist to train new cider makers.
+What started as a casual discussion amongst colleagues has morphed into an organized effort to drive forward cider education and research.Learn more

-At CiderCon 2016 it was agreed upon to form the Cider Institute of North America in recognition of the need and demand for training and development of cider production skills.
+At CiderCon 2016, the cider industry agreed to form the Cider Institute of North America (CINA) in recognition of the need and demand for training and development of cider production skills.

 The specific functions of The Cider Institute are to:

-• Provide a mechanism to identify & prioritize training & skills development needs on behalf of the cider industry.
-From start-ups to established businesses (large & small-scale).
-Also acts in an advocacy capacity as appropriate.
+• Provide a mechanism to identify & prioritize training & skills development needs on behalf of the cider industry, from start-ups to established businesses (large & small-scale).
+CINA also acts in an advocacy capacity as appropriate.

-• In conjunction with CPAC and training providers, develop a set of standards for assessment and registration fees for the various levels of certification.
+• Develop standards for curriculum, assessment, and resources for the various levels of certification.

 • Provide accreditation and act as the Examination Board for cider production training programs.
 Certifications are awarded to those cider & perry producers who meet the necessary standards.

-• Undertake an ongoing review of the training programs, assessment standards and certification being offered.
+• Undertake an ongoing review of the training programs, assessment standards and certifications being offered.

-• Identify and support research into cider & perry production, pomology, orcharding and marketing.
+• Identify and support research in cider & perry production, pomology, orcharding, and marketing.

-• Liaise with other organizations, institutions, suppliers and funding providers with respect to supporting this initiative.
+• Partner with other organizations, institutions, suppliers, and funding providers with respect to supporting cider production education.

-In addition to the role that training providers and tutors will undertake, additional mechanisms will be developed and established for skills, knowledge & technology transfer.
-Based on a 'one-stop-shop' model operated in the UK and similar initiatives for other industry sectors, these SKTTCs will include:
+In addition to the role of Training Providers and instructors, additional mechanisms will be developed and established for skills, knowledge & technology transfer.
+Based on the "one-stop-shop" model operated in the UK and similar initiatives for other industry sectors, these SKTTCs will include:

 • Laboratory facilities to support production cideries as well as analytical testing services directly linked to cider research and quality control.